 To learn how successful companies were managing, we asked a panel of successful founders how they personally were shifting their marketing strategies to better target these millennials.

-1) Enlist Them to Your Mission
+1) Enlist Them To Your Mission

 One great way to appeal to millennials is to articulate your vision and your mission to elicit an emotional response to your brand or message.
 Millennials want to be a part of something bigger than themselves, so your marketing strategy should clearly show why you do what you do and why they should be a part of the cause as a consumer.

-2) Add the Newest Social Networks
+2) Add The Latest Social Networks

 As soon as a new social network or platform becomes popular with millennials, it's important to quickly add it to your marketing strategy.
 This positions you as an early adopter, while enabling you to target the millennial audience before a network or platform starts to get crowded.
 Stay on top of new platforms via tech or media blogs, and don't hesitate to experiment when you join a new site.